aws-samples/serverless-patterns/lambda-sns/README.md

 ```

-## How it works

-The AWS SAM template deploys the resources and the IAM permissions required to run the application.

-When the Lambda function is invoked, it publishes a messages to the SNS topic.

 ### Testing

 Use the [AWS CLI](https://aws.amazon.com/cli/) to invoke the Lambda function.
 The function name is in the outputs of the AWS SAM deployment (the key is `TopicPublisherFunction`):

-Invoke the Lambda function to publish a message to SNS:
+1. Invoke the Lambda function to publish a message to SNS:

 ```bash
 aws lambda invoke --function-name ENTER_YOUR_FUNCTION_NAME outfile.txt